Cyndee

 Deputy Director for Library Services

-Cyndee Landrum was appointed as the Deputy Director, Office of Library Services in June 2019.
-In her current role she collaborates with IMLS's senior leadership to support agency priorities, policy and partnerships, and provide leadership and direction for the library grant programs.
+Cyndee Landrum served as Acting Director of IMLS from March 21, 2024, to October 22, 2024.
+She has been serving as the Deputy Director of the Office of Library Services since June 2019.
+In her current role she collaborates with IMLS's senior leadership to support agency priorities, policy, and partnerships, and provide leadership and direction for the library grant programs.

 Ms. Landrum oversees the agency's largest program, Grants to States, which is the primary source of federal funding for library services in the United States, and the agency's discretionary grant programs, including National Leadership Grants for Libraries, the Laura Bush 21st Century Librarian program, Native American and Native Hawaiian Library Services, and the newest library grant initiative, Accelerating Promising Practices for Small Libraries.

-Ms. Landrum has a Bachelor of Arts degree in linguistics from Northwestern University, a Masters degree in Library and Information Science from University of Southern Mississippi and is a doctoral candidate in the School of Library and Information Science at Simmons University.
+Ms. Landrum holds a bachelor’s degree in linguistics from Northwestern University, a master’s degree in library and information science from the University of Southern Mississippi and is a doctoral candidate in the School of Library and Information Science at Simmons University.